reverbrick/BarePD/README.md

 ### No Audio Output

-1. Check that `main.pd` exists on SD card
+1. Check that `main.pd` exists on SD card root
 2. Verify patch has `dac~` object connected
 3. Try a simple test patch (sine wave)
 4. Check serial console for error messages
 5. For I2S: verify wiring and config.txt settings

-6. For USB: ensure device is plugged in
+### Audio Stuttering

+1. Enable headless mode: `headless=1` in cmdline.txt
+2. Use I2S instead of PWM for better performance
+3. Simplify your patch if CPU usage is too high
+4. Check serial output for errors

 ### I2S (PCM5102A) Not Working